top of page

 • AmeriCorps State funds cannot be used to duplicate, displace, or supplant resources that exist in a community.

-• Organizations seeking to host an AmeriCorps State program understand that there are certain activities that AmeriCorps members and staff are NOT permitted to engage in while charging time to the AmeriCorps program, accumulating service or training hours, or otherwise performing activities supported by the AmeriCorps program or CNCS.
+• Organizations seeking to host an AmeriCorps State program understand that there are certain activities that AmeriCorps members and staff are NOT permitted to engage in while charging time to the AmeriCorps program, accumulating service or training hours, or otherwise performing activities supported by the AmeriCorps program or AmeriCorps, the federal agency.
 Please click here for more information.

 How Does an Organization Become an